sagemath/trac_to_gh/Issue 2492.md

 # Issue 2492: Reference Manual: 18.2 Functions that compute some of the sequences in Sloane's tables

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/2492

 Original creator: jsp